ScooloV/bbpedia/docs/matched_play/guide.md

 **[D6 GIFT]**

 1.  ![](../media/matched_play/image36.jpeg)*Carlic Eclairs:* Though delicious
-    to eat, Garlic Eclairs do tend to leave a player\'s breath smelling particularly pungent, and not many opponents are willing to get near them if they can help it!
+    to eat, Garlic Eclairs do tend to leave a player's breath smelling particularly pungent, and not many opponents are willing to get near them if they can help it!
 Players on your team gain the Foul Appearance skill.